bonbonsan/ML_COMPETITIONS/README.md

 You can also run the entire library inside a Docker container with GPU support (e.g., on Paperspace or AWS).

+1. Create a .env file from the template
+   `cp .env.example .env`
+   Edit the .env file to configure runtime behavior:
+   `USE_GPU=False     # Set to True when using GPU`
+   `PYTHONPATH=.      # Required for resolving my_library imports`
+   ⚠️ .env is excluded from Git and Docker build (.gitignore, .dockerignore) and should not be committed.

-1. Build the Docker image
+2. Build the Docker image
    `docker build -t ml-gpu .`

-2. Run the container with GPU support
+3. Run the container (with GPU support if available)
-`docker run --gpus all -it -v $PWD:/workspace ml-gpu`
+   `docker run --env-file .env -it -v $PWD:/workspace ml-gpu`
+   - --env-file .env: Injects environment variables into the container
+   - -v $PWD:/workspace: Mounts the project into /workspace inside the container
+   - -it: Runs interactively with terminal access
+   If using GPU (e.g., on Paperspace), you may also add:
+   `--gpus all`
+   to enable GPU access.

-3. Inside the container, run training scripts
+4. Inside the container, You can run training or testing as usual:
-`python projects/train.py  # or your custom training script`

-4. Optional: configure GPU usage via .env
-You can toggle between CPU and GPU execution by editing the .env file:
-`USE_GPU=true  # or false`
-The library will detect this and set use_gpu accordingly during runtime.
+   `pytest my_library/tests/unit/`
+   `python projects/train.py`
+   To check environment variables:
+   `echo $USE_GPU`
+   `echo $PYTHONPATH`

+5. Exiting the container
+   Simply type:
+`   exit`

 ## Notes